5 Steps to Get a Second Opinion from Physicians Affiliated with Memorial Sloan Kettering and Other Top U.S. Cancer Centers Without Leaving Home

 - Dec 12, 2025

-- 10 min read
+- 11 min read

 Author: Medical Editor Sue

+Many international patients searching for an MSK second opinion are surprised to learn that the hospital's formal remote submission program has been paused.
 Memorial Sloan Kettering Cancer Center (MSKCC), along with MD Anderson Cancer Center, Mayo Clinic, Dana-Farber Cancer Institute, and Massachusetts General Hospital—America's top 5 cancer centers as ranked by U.S. News & World Report—are known worldwide for top cancer experts, advanced treatments, and deep experience with complex cases.
 For instance, specialists at these institutions treat over 400 distinct cancer types.

 Why Expert Second Opinions from Leading U.S. Cancer Centers Matter When You Cannot Travel